oracle/terraform-examples/examples/oraclepaas/dbcs-instance-oci/README.md

 This configuration creates a new database instance configured for backups.

 To deploy the Database Cloud Service Instances on OCI instances you must first create a VCN and Subnet.
-This can be created in the UI or using the `oci` Terraform provider.
-This example includes the VCN configuration.
+This example includes the creation of an example VCN for the database instance deployment

-Before being able to create an instance that is configured with backups you must first follow the steps to create an Object Storage Bucket for storing the Backups
+Before being able to create an instance that is configured for backups you must first follow the steps to create an Object Storage Bucket for storing the Backups

 - Create a Bucket in OCI Object Storage, e.g. `PaaSBucket`
 - Create a Swift Password for user (e.g. `api.user`)